1will3/SemiconductorTrends/README.md

 # VERSION 3
+Each module was enhanced to work together more effectively, with better error handling and more sophisticated analysis techniques.

+Module 1: Data Collection
+- Improved how the program collects research papers from arXiv, making it more reliable and able to handle errors better.
+We also removed some restrictions to get a wider range of relevant papers.

+Module 2: Text Preprocessing
+- Enhanced how the program understands scientific text by teaching it to recognize important technical terms and filter out common words that don't add meaning.
+We also improved how it handles mathematical formulas and chemical names.
+    Technical Changes:

+    - Added TECHNICAL_STOPWORDS set with domain-specific terms
+    -  Implemented POS (Part of Speech) tagging
+    -  Added BigramCollocationFinder and TrigramCollocationFinder
+    -  Enhanced regex patterns for cleaning mathematical notation
+    -  Added technical phrase extraction with PMI scoring
+    -  Improved handling of hyphenated terms and chemical formulas
+    -  Added WordNetLemmatizer for term standardization

+Module 3: Sentiment Analysis
+- Updated the system to understand the tone of scientific writing, which is very different from regular text.
+The system now recognizes technical confidence, research progress, and uncertainty in scientific papers.
+    Technical Changes:

+    - Added SCIENTIFIC_INDICATORS dictionary with:
+        Positive indicators (e.g., 'breakthrough', 'efficient')
+        Negative indicators (e.g., 'limitation', 'drawback')
+        Progress markers (e.g., 'demonstrate', 'develop')
+        Uncertainty markers (e.g., 'may', 'possible')

+    - Updated custom ScientificSentimentAnalyzer class Changed weighting and parameters for: technical_confidence scoring, result_strength analysis, citation_impact measurement

+Module 4: Topic Modeling
+- Improved how the program groups similar research papers together and identifies main research themes.
+The program now better understands the relationships between papers and can track how research topics change over time.
+    Technical Changes:

+    - Enhanced LDA parameters:
+        Changed batch_size to 128
+        Added n_jobs=-1 for parallel processing
+        Added learning_method='online'
+        Added evaluate_every=5

+    - Implemented auto_name_topic function
+        Added temporal analysis functions

+    - Enhanced vectorization parameters:
+        Changed min_df from 2 to 3
+        Added ngram_range=(1,3)
+        Modified token_pattern for compound terms

+Module 5: Data Visualization
+- Cleaned up the graphing of results.
+The visualizations now show more clear patterns in research trends and sentiment over time.
+    Technical Changes:

+    - Added SENTIMENT_COLORS dictionary
+    - Added percentage annotations to plots
+    - Enhanced figure sizing and formatting
+    - Improved color schemes and legend handling

+# Future Areas of Improvement
 - Multiple Runs
     - It will be helpful to record the results from 5 runs, and use this variance in data to find a more accurate description of general trends and topics.
     - No variance was found over the 5 runs, indicating reproducability within the results